Refreshing Alternatives to Water

 I do try to be aware of drinking too much tea, however, as it is associated with a little known health hazard.
 Teas, both green and black, have high concentrations of chemical substances called tannins (think: leather tanning!).

 Tannins are astringent; they pull moisture out of tissue and leave it dry and cracked.
 That’s what it does to your insides when you drink it too often.
 In Japan, stomach problems related to green tea consumption top the list of common health problems.
-If I drink it too much tea, I start having stomach discomfort.
+If I drink too much tea, I start having stomach discomfort.

 So, periodically, I have to lay off tea and look for other alternatives to quench my thirst.